 Do you want to check the Renovation Funds for an under- or over-coverage or buy a condominium?
 Houzy’s renovation calculator calculates your annual contribution to the fund as well as the renovation costs for your apartment and the common components of the condominium.

-free & non-binding
+free & neutral

 expert-based analysis model

-With just a few clicks to the online result
+with just a few clicks to the online result

 With just a few clicks you will receive a recommendation on the amount of your deposit in the renovation fund.